Planning a trip to the Alamo City and looking for best things to do in San Antonio, TX?

 Visit the historic and famous Alamo

-Inside the Alamo, you can admire its iconic facade, visit the Alamo Church, visit the Long Barrack Museum, and walk around the courtyard.
-For more information on visiting the Alamo, read our post here.
+Inside the Alamo, you can admire its iconic façade, visit the Alamo Church, see the exhibits at the Long Barrack Museum, learn about the Texas Revolution, and walk around the courtyard.

 Explore the other San Antonio Missions

 The San Antonio Missions UNESCO Site constitutes 5 different historic Spanish frontier missions.

 They are together preserved as the San Antonio Missions National Historical Park.

 The five San Antonio, TX Missions are Mission Concepción, Mission San Jose, Mission San Juan, Mission Espada, and the Alamo.